boxghostno1/sjydb/README.md

-to use your local machine as server:
+to use your local machine as server:         (change ip in server.go to your own ip)
 go run server.go read.go write.go opendb.go catch.go funcs.go
 to open the client to link a server:
 go run client.go funcs.go